Skip to content

 Here's a checklist of what you'll need to begin the admission process for your RN to BSN degree online:

-• Eligibility to return to the last institution that you attended
+• Be eligible to return to the last institution attended

 • PLEASE NOTE: All applicants must submit official transcripts—including an official high school transcript, GED, or Adult High School Diploma—unless they have already earned a Bachelor’s degree.